Faiz Nasir: International

 In March 2019, Faiz received his first call-up to the Malaysia national football team.
 He made his international debut when he came on a first eleven in a 2–1 2019 Airmarine Cup win with Afghanistan.
 In that match, a stunning strike out from the box led to his first goal of the tournament and national team.

-In June 2019, Faiz was named in the 23-man for the FIFA World Cup Qualifier against Timor-Leste and he scored a goal which Malaysia won 7-1 trashing Timor Leste.
+In June 2019, Faiz was named in the 23-man for the FIFA World Cup Qualifier against Timor-Leste, and he scored a goal in the 7–1 victory.